Misnad/FuzPad/README.md

 - **Minor Updates**: Released every Monday.
 - **Patch Updates**: Released as soon as possible.

+## Support
+- ⭐ If you like the project, please leave a star!
+- 💖 Consider becoming a sponsor to support ongoing development.

 ## Contributing

 We welcome contributions from the community!
 Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for more details on how to get started.